KhanimKhalil/Structural-Protein-Sequences/README.md

 # Structural-Protein-Sequences
 ## **Project:**
-In this Project we examined the structural properities of proteins.
-The project contains varoius data preprocessing techniques to analyse and clean a dataset.
+In this project, we examined the structural properties of proteins.
+The project contains various data preprocessing techniques to analyze and clean a dataset.
 ### **About The Dataset:**
 The dataset is about structural protein sequences that has been retrieved from Research Colloboratory for Structural Bioinformatics (RCSB) Protein Data Bank